A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 Several types of people can benefit from the mega backdoor Roth IRA.
 Let’s consider a few scenarios and see if you might fit into one or more.

-Those who max out traditional 401K contributions: If you’re already maxing out your traditional 401K contributions, the mega backdoor Roth IRA can be a great way to save even more for retirement.
+Those who max out traditional 401k contributions: Have you already maxed out your traditional 401k contributions?
+The mega backdoor Roth can be a great way to save even more for retirement.

 Mega Backdoor Roth IRA Eligibility

-You must have earned income: You must have earned income in order to contribute to a Roth IRA.
-This includes income from employment, self-employment, alimony, and disability payments.
+- You must have earned income: You must have earned income in order to contribute to your 401k through work.

-You must have a traditional 401K: In order to make after-tax contributions to a Roth IRA, you must have a traditional 401K.
+- You must have a traditional 401k: In order to make after-tax contributions, you must have a traditional 401k account established.

-You must be able to make after-tax contributions and in-service withdrawals to your 401k: In order to make after-tax contributions to a Roth IRA, you must be able to make after-tax contributions to your 401K.
+- You must be able to make after-tax contributions and in-service withdrawals to your 401k: In order to make after-tax contributions to your 401k, you must be have that ability through your plan.

 If you meet these eligibility requirements, you should have the ability to pursue the Mega Backdoor Roth strategy.
-The bigger question will become whether or not it is a smart retirement strategy for you.
-A conversation with a financial advisor can help you create a confident retirement strategy.
+The bigger question will be whether it is a smart retirement strategy for you.
+A conversation with a fiduciary financial advisor can help you create a confident retirement strategy.

-How Does a Mega Backdoor Roth IRA Work?
+How Do Mega Backdoor Roth and Backdoor Roth IRAs Work?

-There are two steps to the mega backdoor Roth IRA: making after-tax contributions to a traditional 401K and then converting those funds to a Roth IRA.
+There are two steps to the mega backdoor Roth: making after-tax contributions to an after-tax bucket in your traditional 401k and then converting those funds to a Roth 401k.

 Step One: Backdoor Roth IRA Conversion